jump-dev/Dualization.jl/docs/src/manual.md

  - \sum_{i=1}^m A_{ij}^T y_i + a_j = u_j, \ \ j = 1 \ldots n
 ```

+We keep the ``u_j`` variable explicit to make Dual Feasibility and Complementary
+Slackness very clear.
+However, in the final model it is possible to replace the
+latter using the sationarity constraint.

 ### Parametric problems

 It is also possible to deal with parametric models.
 In regular optimization problems we only have a single (vector) variable represented by ``x`` in the duality section, there are many use cases in which we can represent parameters that will not be considered in the optimization, these are treated as constants and, hence, not "dualized".